langdon-holly/langdonMath-java/README.md

 `-D`       turns off Debugging (default)
 `-p`       switches to Plain printing style
 `-P`       switches to interactive printing style (default)
-`-o outputFormat`  switches to Output format outputFormat (like "pretty" or "dump")
+`-i inputFormat`  switches to Input format inputFormat (like "pretty" or "s-expr") `-o outputFormat`  switches to Output format outputFormat (like "pretty" or "s-expr")
 `-e expr`  simplifies the mathematical Expression expr
 then (optional):
 `-- [expr1, [expr2, ...]]` (some mathematical expressions to simplify)